coosalodge/history-book/contents/timeline.md

 ## 1966
 * Achunanchi hosts the Area 5-E Conference at Comer Scout Reservation.
+* Gary Tomlinson (Cherokee) is elected as the Area 5-E Vice Chief.

 ## 1967
 * Cherokee hosts the Area 5-E Conference at Camp Indian Valley.
 * Gary Tomlinson (Cherokee) is elected as the Area 5-E Chief.
+* Gary Tomlinson (Cherokee) is elected as the National Vice Chief.
 * Kaskanampo receives the National Award of Excellence for Region 5 as part of the 1967 Onward Arrow Plan.

 ## 1968